Does piriformis syndrome go away?

 The short answer is yes, piriformis syndrome can go away, but only if you get the appropriate treatment.
 Piriformis syndrome can cause symptoms of sciatica, meaning that it can cause pain that travels all the way down the back of your leg.
 Often this pain is wrongly attributed to the lower back, and can cause months of discomfort if it isn’t properly recognized.
-Practicing out in Colorado Springs, Piriformis syndrome is something that I see and treat all the time.
+Practicing as an orthopedic surgeon in Colorado Springs, Piriformis syndrome is something that I see and treat all the time.

 What is piriformis syndrome?